MelissaJacobi/exercise-5/README.md

 # Exercise 5
-## Created by Melissa
+## Created by
+- Melissa
+## Description
-## worked with different types of graphs from react graph js 2
+- worked with different types of graphs from react graph js 2